 Private Internet Access is a well-established VPN that we’ve known since the halcyon days of 2010.
-More commonly referred to as PIA, this VPN has grown dramatically over the past few years and now enables users to connect to almost 3,300 servers located in 45 countries.
+More commonly referred to as PIA, this VPN has grown dramatically over the past few years and now enables users to connect to over 12,000 servers (no, that's not a typo) located in 74 countries.

 As you’ll find out in this in-depth Private Internet Access review, there’s a lot to be said for the veteran provider.
 In part, that’s thanks to a feature-set targeted toward both first-time and advanced VPN users – user-friendly mobile and desktop applications are paired with more technical functions like a command-line connection tool and advanced encryption controls.

 So, how does PIA stack up to the competition?
 Scroll down to read our full review, designed to help you make the decision on whether Private Internet Access is the right VPN provider to keep you and your data safe.